Recreational Trailer Safety – Know Before You Tow

 Hitches

 Another element common to be inspected is the hitch used to connect a watercraft trailer to the towing vehicle.
 Smaller trailers typically use ball-and-receiver connections, while many larger trailers use pintle hook connections.
-Regardless of hitch type, it is important to maintain these elements on the watercraft and towing vehicle.
+Regardless of hitch type, it is important to maintain these elements on the watercraft trailer and towing vehicle.
 Inspections should include checking for signs of wear, cracks, looseness, and other suspect conditions.

 Safety Devices

-Most trailers require the use of two safety chains that act as a “last chance” measure of security to prevent complete separation, should the trailer hitch fail.
-These chains should be inspected for signs of wear and replaced as needed.
+Most trailers require the use of two safety chains that act as a “last chance” measure of security to prevent complete separation should the trailer hitch fail.
+These chains should be inspected for signs of wear and be replaced as needed.
 The off-season is also a good time for trailer users to refresh their knowledge about trailer hitch and chain safety.
 For example, many users do not know that the proper way to secure the chains is to crisscross them beneath the trailer hitch so that, if the hitch does fail, the crisscrossed chains will “cradle” the trailer tongue as if falls toward the road surface.

 Trailers equipped with an electric braking system also possess an “emergency breakaway” battery.
 Using a mechanical breakaway switch that activates upon trailer separation, this battery fully activates the trailer’s brakes automatically to stop it as quickly as possible, thus minimizing the distance the wayward trailer can travel.
 Often overlooked, these batteries can slowly discharge over time such that if the trailer does separate, it cannot provide the power needed to fully engage the trailer brakes.